jawadrasool/RepData_PeerAssessment1/PA1_template.md

 ##     2304        0        0
 ```

 We see that there are missing values in the *steps* variable.
-There can be many strategies for filling in all of the missing values in the dataset.
+There can be many **strategies for filling in all of the missing values in the dataset**.
 For example:

 - We could use the mean/median for that day.
 - We could use the mean for that 5-minute interval.